-Dr Will Venters is an Assistant Professor in Information Systems and Digital Innovation within the Department of Management at the London School of Economics and Political Science (LSE).
+Dr Will Venters is an Associate Professor in Information Systems and Digital Innovation within the Department of Management at the London School of Economics and Political Science (LSE).
 He speaks regularly at practitioner conferences on various digital business issues, particularly around Digital Ecosystems, Digital Innovation and Cloud Computing; has briefed European government policy makers and… Read more »

 LSE Sprint Week – in Covid times.

 On this last day of term I thought I would take a moment to reflect on the online teaching of “Innovating Organisational Information Technology” at the LSE with Carsten Sorensen and, in particular, the hugely popular LSE Sprint Week; a week long sprint following Jake Knapp’s influential sprint book which I organise and run.
 Usually […]

 E-Governments and Governing in the Digital Age: Diiesl.org Seminar next week.

 I am pleased to promote the following seminar (part of the Diiesl.org seminar series): Online Seminar – to register your attendance please click here Tuesday 24th November 2020 2.00 – 3:00-5.00pm (GMT) (note change of time!)
 Governments and international organizations have increasingly been adopting digital technologies in the provision of public services in the last decades. […]

 The leadership challenges of homeworking.

 Our notion of work and the office have changed forever.
 Whilst a positive experience for some, research shows we shouldn’t discount the benefits of an office environment.
 Will Venters and Enrico Rossi explain.
 One lesson in leadership is not to make long-term decisions based on short-term experiences, while remaining ever mindful of world events.
 The […]